montioo/backyardbot/framework/README.md

 This folder holds the components of the framework that enables building a plugin based application like backyardbot.

-It is developed together with backyardbot but aims to be a generic framework that can be utilized for other systems as well.
+It is developed together with backyardbot but could be utilized for other systems as well.

 ## Plugin System

-TODO
+The framework supplies functionality like communication with a front end using websockets, rendering html templates for websites and much more.
+All of the functionality that builds a system for a specific use case (e.g. flower watering with beckyardbot) is developed in plugins.
+For backyardbot, there is a plugin that controls the actuators like pumps, another one that allows to maintain a watering schedule and so on.

+A plugin has its own folder inside the `plugins/` directory.
+The system will look for plugins in this directory while starting.
+A plugin is recognized by its `settings.json` file which defines settings for the plugin and the location of the `.py`, `.html`, `.css` and `.js` files that give the plugin its functionality and its frontend design.

-A plugin will not be loaded by the system it it's `settings.json` contains the key `load_plugin` with its value set to `false`.
+A plugin will not be loaded by the system if it's `settings.json` contains the key `load_plugin` with its value set to `false`.
 Otherwise it will be loaded.

 ### Plugin loop